 GEL 560 Hydrogeology (A).
 Prerequisite GEL201.
 This course is required for the Water Resources major, and is an elective for the Geology and Earth Science majors.
 Studies groundwater occurrence, movement, and use, and its place in the hydrologic cycle.
 Examines the origin of aquifers, use and effects of wells, and water quality and other groundwater problems.
 This studio style course will emphasize the bridge between theory and practice, and use a project-based learning approach.
 3 Cr.

-GEL 562 Groundwater (A).
-Prerequisite: GEL 201.
+GEL 562 Groundwater (A). $30 Course fee required: Prerequisite: GEL201.
 Studies groundwater, its occurrence, movement and use, and its place in the hydrologic cycle.
 Examines the origin of aquifers, use and effects of wells, and water quality and groundwater problems.
 Laboratory focuses on practical application of principles to solving hydrogeologic problems.
 4 Cr.
 Odd Spring.

 GEL 590 Geology Field Camp (A).
 Prerequisite - GEL409.
 Geology field camp is an upper-level capstone course that provides the opportunity to integrate geoscience knowledge and skills and develop 4-dimensional problem solving in the field.
 3-6 Cr.
 Summer.